RUB-NDS/PRET/README.md

   info variables   - Lists printer's environment variables.
 ```

-Not that some commands are supported exclusively by HP printers, because other vendors have only implemented a subset of the PJL standard.
+Some commands are supported exclusively by HP printers, because other vendors have only implemented a subset of the PJL standard.
 This is especially true for PML based commands like `restart`or `reset`.
 Enabling long-term job retention via the `hold` command seems to be possible for some Epson devices only.
 NVRAM access via the `nvram` command is a proprietary feature of Brother printers.
 Limited access to the file system is supported by various HP, OKI, Konica, Xerox, Epson and Ricoh devices.

 ### Commands in PCL mode